LeRoi Moore: Injury and death

-After Moore was released again from the University of Virginia Health System, he traveled to his home in Los Angeles to start his rehabilitation program.
-On the morning of August 19, Moore was feeling unwell and those present could see that his lips were turning blue.
-He was rushed to the hospital, but died shortly thereafter.
-While it was widely reported that he had died from a blood clot, the coroner's office determined his cause of death to be pneumonia.

 The following statement was released on the band's website:We are deeply saddened to announce that LeRoi Moore, saxophonist and founding member of Dave Matthews Band, died unexpectedly Tuesday afternoon, August 19, 2008, at Hollywood Presbyterian Medical Center in Los Angeles from sudden complications stemming from his June ATV accident on his farm near Charlottesville, Virginia.
 LeRoi had recently returned to his Los Angeles home to begin an intensive physical rehabilitation program.